olubunmmy/Portfolio/README.md

 # My Professional Portfolio
 # Professional Statement
-Aspiring Cybersecurity Analyst with a solid foundation in data analysis, currently pursuing a Google Cybersecurity Certification and training as an ISC2 candidate for the Certified Information Systems Security Professional (CISSP) credential.
-I have a keen interest in leveraging my analytical skills to identify vulnerabilities and enhance security measures.
+Aspiring Cybersecurity GRC Professional with a strong foundation in data analysis and a growing specialization in Governance, Risk, and Compliance.
+I recently earned the Google Cybersecurity Certificate and am actively training as an ISC2 Certified in Cybersecurity (CC) candidate.

-With hands-on experience in data analysis, I am adept at interpreting complex datasets to derive actionable insights.
-My background enables me to understand the significance of data in bolstering cybersecurity strategies and risk management.
-I am eager to apply my growing knowledge in cybersecurity principles, threat detection, and incident response while contributing positively to an organization's security posture.
+My journey into cybersecurity is driven by a deep interest in aligning technical insights with organizational compliance and risk management.
+I’m building practical experience using industry-standard tools like ServiceNow, Qualys Policy Compliance, and other platforms that support effective security governance.

+With hands-on experience in data analysis, I bring the ability to interpret complex datasets and transform them into meaningful insights that strengthen security strategies.
+I'm particularly focused on areas such as control implementation, compliance reporting, and continuous monitoring.

+I'm eager to continue growing within the GRC domain—contributing to secure, resilient, and audit-ready environments.
 ## Skills
 - Data Analysis
 - Cybersecurity Principles